icon-project/icon-project.github.io/docs/quickstart_p2.md

 ## Deploy HelloWorld to the testnet (T-Bears CLI)

-Unlike T-Bears emulated environment, on testnet, valid sinature is required to send a transaction.
+Unlike T-Bears emulated environment, on testnet, valid signature is required to send a transaction.
 So, every transaction request will require a keystore file to sign it.

 `tbears deploy` command with `-k [keystore_file]` option will install the SCORE on testnet.
 Target network info (uri, nid) is read from the default config file.
 Don't forget to get the SCORE address from the transaction result.